Gnurou/awer/README.md

 `--render=(raster | poly | line)`

-Choose the rendering method. `raster` is a pure software rendering mode at original resolution, which aims at mimicking exactly how the original game looked.
+Choose the rendering method.

+`raster` is a pure software rendering mode at original 320x200 resolution and aims at showing the game the way ~~God~~ Eric Chahi intended.

 <p align="center"><img src="/screenshots/raster.png?raw=true" width="75%"></p>

-`poly` creates quads from the polygons and passes them directly to OpenGL.
+`poly` creates quads from the polygons and renders them using OpenGL.
 This makes rendering fast and smooth at higher resolutions.
 However, since that's clearly not how the game was designed to be rendered, artefacts in the form of gaps and misshaped objects are to be expected.
 Also, transparency cannot be rendered faithfully in this mode.

 <p align="center"><img src="/screenshots/poly.png?raw=true" width="75%"></p>